Refereed Journal Articles

 2. “The Developmental Approach to Child and Adult Health” (with J. Heckman), Pediatrics, 2013, vol.131 Supplement 2, April, S133-S141.

 1. “The Education-Health Gradient”, (with J. Heckman and S. Urzua), American Economic Review Papers and Proceedings, 2010, 100, 234-238.

 7. “The Economics of Multisystemic Resilience” (with T. Paredes), in Multisystemic Resilience (M. Ungar Editor, OUP), forthcoming.

 6. “The Economics of Prevention”, Chapter for the textbook for public health nurses Community Public Health in Policy and Practice 3E, S. Cowley and K. Whittaker eds.
 Published by Elsevier.
 Forthcoming.

-5. “The Developmental Origins of Health Inequality” (with G. Mason and S. Poupakis), in the Oxford Research Encyclopedia of Economics and Finance (OUP), August 2019.
+5. “The Developmental Origins of Health Inequality” (with G. Mason and S. Poupakis), in the Oxford Research Encyclopedia of Health Economics (OUP), August 2019.

 4. “The Developmental Origins of Health Inequality”.
 In Pedro Rosa Dias, Owen O’Donnell (ed.), Health and Inequality (Research on Economic Inequality, Volume 21), Emerald Group Publishing Limited, 2013, pp.285-309.

 3. “The Economics of Child Well-Being” (with J. Heckman).
 In the Handbook of Child Well-Being, Ben-Arieh, A., Frones, I., Casas, F., Korbin, J.E.
 (Eds.), September 2013, pp. 363-401.
 IZA Top 10 Downloads in October and November 2012.